carlfranklin/GrpcStateServiceProvider/README.md

 </div>
 ```

 Run the app, navigate to the Counter page, and click the **Update Message** button.
-The message will show in the Counter.
+The message will show in the Toolbar.